 Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father (Philippians 2:6-11).

-Headship, then, was and is a good thing, and remains an essential and powerful component in the establishment of God’s Kingdom on earth.
+Headship, then, was and is a good thing and remains an essential and powerful component in the establishment of God’s Kingdom on earth.
 However, it was not the only component that would be needed; if it had been, then God would never have created Woman.
-For, in His creation of a Helper for the Man, God provided the Man with a power to help get the job done which was lacking in himself—that being, the subtle but dynamic power of the Woman’s suggestion, encouragement, and Influence.
-Had the Man been left in charge on his own, his way of carrying out God’s Work would have primarily been through fiat; an effective but not necessarily a pleasant way to lead.
-The Woman, on the other hand, as a picture or type of the Holy Spirit, through her powerful leadership gifts of persuasion, could help him accomplish things that he couldn’t do by himself.
+For in His creation of a Helper for the Man, God provided the Man with a power to help get the job done which was lacking in himself—that being, the subtle yet dynamic power of the Woman’s suggestion, encouragement, and Influence.
+Had the Man been left in charge by himself, his way of carrying out God’s Work would have primarily been through fiat–an effective though not necessarily a pleasant way to lead.
+The Woman, on the other hand, as a picture or type of the Holy Spirit, could help him accomplish things that he couldn’t do by himself through her powerful leadership gifts of persuasion.

-Being fully aware, then, of the limitations of Man’s “Position Power,” God fashioned a partner for him with the “Influence Power” needed to complement or complete him, and to assist him in accomplishing God’s Kingdom Work.
+So, being fully aware of the limitations of Man’s “Position Power,” God fashioned a partner for him with the “Influence Power” needed to complement or complete him, and to assist him in accomplishing God’s Kingdom Work.

-Because we have already covered a lot of important information in this exercise—information which will, no doubt, take a little time to digest—and, because there is still much more to come, I think it would be wise for us to divide this exercise into two parts, and take a break for reflection at this point.
+Because we have already covered a lot of important information in this exercise—information which no doubt will take some time to digest—and because there is still much more to come, I think it would be wise for us to divide this exercise into two parts and take a break for reflection at this point.
 Having laid the groundwork for our discussion of the role of Women in the Work of God in the first part of this exercise, when we return for part two…

 …so be sure to check back soon for the rest of this rather vigorous workout session.